 Occasionally, I became frustrated for the briefest of moments as I didn’t fully understand how to execute what someone was asking for.
 I took pictures, got my tripod out, honked, stared at what I thought they wanted—I just couldn’t do it.
 In these instances, it’s usually best to leave and come back later.
 That’s part of the wonder of TOEM: nothing demands urgency.
 A quest isn’t jiving with you?
 Just don’t do it.
 With progression hidden behind a mere 50% completion rate for each location, moving on is a sinch.

 A casual speedrun to just get to the end will run about two hours, but if TOEM is played how it’s “intended,” then expect to get a few hours out of it, while completionists might hit five or more.
-If content’s your concern, there it is, but if a high-quality, easygoing experience to escape the anxiety of these pandemic times—or whatever ails you—then TOEM works wonders.
+If content’s your concern, there it is, but if a high-quality, easygoing experience to escape the anxiety of these pandemic times—or whatever ails you—is what you’re looking for, then TOEM works wonders.
 The world needs more TOEM, and it’s been a pleasure to get to live in this meditative place, even if only for a short while.